-Energy generation is an alternative to flaring that is commonly used by facilities with energy intensive operations due to its potential cost savings.
-Energy generation technologies include microturbines, engines, fuel cells, battery storage, microgrids, and combined heat and power systems.
-Besides the use of biogas to generate power using the listed technologies, biogas-driven fuel cells can be tweaked to additionally produce renewable hydrogen, which may be extracted for use in other applications, but renewable hydrogen can also be directly used to power certain types of fuel cells, requiring lower temperatures than the biogas-powered counterparts.
+Energy generation is an alternative to flaring that is commonly used by facilities with energy intensive operations due to its potential cost savings at specific sites.
+Energy generation technologies include microturbines, engines, fuel cells, microgrids, and combined heat and power systems.

-There are environmental and economic benefits associated with adding biofuel as a source of renewable energy to the energy portfolio, including:
+There are environmental and economic benefits associated with the use of LFG or digester gas as a source of renewable energy to the energy portfolio, including:

-- Generating energy that produces no greenhouse gas emissions from fossil fuels and reduces some types of air pollution - Diversifying energy supply and reducing dependence on imported fuels - Creating economic development and jobs in manufacturing, installation, etc.
+- Generating energy that produces no greenhouse gas emissions from fossil fuels and reduces some types of air pollution; - Diversifying energy supply and reducing dependence on imported fuels; and - Creating economic development and jobs in manufacturing, installation, etc.